WyrdCoders/angular-aspnet-examples/HealthCheck/healthcheck.client/README.md

 Run `ng add @angular/material` or include the version number like `ng add @angular/material@17.0.3`.

+## Replacing CSS with Sass

+Run `ng add schematics-scss-migrate` to automatically migrate from CSS to SCSS.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.